VinFG1/VinFG1/README.md

 - SCSS/SASS
 - Game development in C#

-Things I've learned about so far:
+Things I've learned about and use already:
 - C# and .NET
 - HTML/CSS
 - Cloud infrastructure (including AWS, GCP, Azure, and OCI)